Term 1 Newsletter, 2023

 - Nutrition – properly reading food labels, budgeting, planning, food wastage and cooking skills;

-- Computer Skills – using Microsoft Office and typing;
+- Computer Skills – desktop usage, using Microsoft Office, typing skills, film editing and website building;

-- Careers – resume writing, cover letters, how to research jobs, skill selection, numeracy unit reviewing fundamental skills;
+- Careers – resume writing, cover letters, how to research jobs, skills selection and how to apply for jobs;

 Years 11-12 News